laurigates/dotfiles/README.md

 Key bindings (CTRL-T, CTRL-R, and ALT-C) (available for bash, zsh and fish) Fuzzy auto-completion (available for bash and zsh)

-## Node & Ruby executables
+## Python, Node & Ruby executables

-Remember to run `rbenv rehash` and `nodenv rehash` after installing packages in either environment.
+Remember to run `pyenv rehash`, `rbenv rehash` or `nodenv rehash` after installing packages in these environments.
 Otherwise the shell and vim won't find the new binaries.

 ## Docker testing